Retirees, even those who’ve owned a home for decades, can face unaccustomed challenges when buying a home.

 5. Qualifying for a loan can be harder

 As was true when you were working, when you apply for a mortgage in retirement, it helps to show lenders a strong credit score, low debts and a solid down payment.

 Lenders are forbidden by law from discriminating based on age.
 But the lending standards they are accustomed to using typically look at a borrower’s monthly salary or W-2 wages.
 If you can’t demonstrate sufficient monthly income — despite having plenty of savings or investments — qualifying can be difficult.
 That’s why, again, you should find a loan officer and lender with expertise in helping retirees buy a home.

 Financial services company MassMutual explains how to find an expert:

 “Before spending too much time with a lender, would-be borrowers can ask a few screening questions to determine if they have the willingness and the know-how to handle their application.”

-For example, Mass Mutual says, ask the lender how you would qualify for the loan using retirement income and what its approach is to helping you qualify based on your assets, instead of simply on your monthly income.
+For example, Mass Mutual says to ask the lender how you would qualify for the loan using retirement income and what its approach is to helping you qualify based on your assets instead of simply on your monthly income.

 6. You might need to use alternative ways to qualify for a loan

 If your monthly taxable income — including pension checks, Social Security, dividends and interest — doesn’t let you qualify for a mortgage, there are alternative approaches, including: